top of page

 Description - (Historical, 10 Turns) Cheatham's Division presses the attack against the green troops of General Joe Jackson and General L. Rousseau.

 Analysis - This is a straightforward smaller scenario.
 The close proximity of the forces nearly guarantees action from the start.
-But the status of the battle is a draw at the start.
-Will you attack or await the Yankee attack?
-Options are good to have.

 013.jpg